ji-podhead/protobuffctl/README.md

 -  Protobuffs for many available languages are getting created using my <a href="https://github.com/ji-podhead/protoc-helper">protoc-helper repo</a>. it uses  compiled protoc binary with javascript
 -  creates a libary of all your protobuff apearances and proto types,serices,enums, etc
 -  browse trough your components in vs code extension. click on a listed file to open it
+# Update
+- fast saving and loading, but also added a daemon to keep the mainObject alive including the registry
+- protobuffregistry+creation is working fine
+- added:export the registry to json
+- all components are getting stored and can get reproduced
+- create new services, types, enums via cli command by coping from the registry or via command
+- proto files are edited trough api rather than trough texteditor => related protobufffiles will automatically get compiled to their target folders
 # Protobuffctl CLI Documentation
 Protobuffctl has a command-line interface (CLI) tool designed to manage components and watchers for a project,   possibly related to Protocol Buffers (protobuf).
 This documentation provides an overview of the available commands and their usage. `The the export module functions do exactly the same`
 ## Commands